Emily Ratajkowski Rocks Daisy Dukes, Packs On PDA With Husband Sebastian Bear-McClard

 Earlier today, the model took to her Instagram to share a photo of herself and her husband, caught in a sweet embrace.
 In the photo that Ratajkowski hilariously captioned “ewwwwww” with a heart, she and her husband look totally head over heels in the love.
 The photo only shows the 27-year-old’s backside as she sports a pair of short daisy duke shorts and a white crop top that exposes her black bra.
 Though you can only see the back of her legs, they look incredibly long and lean.

 She looks casual in a pair of sneakers as she wears her hair down and playfully touches her husband’s mane.
-Bear-McClard also looks to have dressed for comfortability in a pair of navy track pants with an orange line down the side as well as a pair of maroon sneakers.
+Bear-McClard also looks to have dressed for comfort in a pair of navy track pants with an orange line down the side as well as a pair of maroon sneakers.
 Ratajkowski’s husband also sports a t-shirt and a little bit of scruff on his face.
 To complete his ensemble, he rocks a pair of aviator shades as he makes a kissy face at Emily.

 It’s not very surprising that Ratajkowski’s photo has earned her a lot of attention from followers with over 509,000 likes in addition to 2,700 comments within just two hours of posting.
 Many of her 18 million plus followers commented on how adorable the couple appear to be together while countless other fans gushed over how good looking the couple is.